How to measure the EMF in a house

 To locate sources inside the house:

-1. Turn off all breakers to the house.
+1. Turn off all breakers to the house, including for any solar system.

 2. Plug a Stetzer meter into any wall outlet.